 Through our community partners, we help qualified, low-income youth reach their employment, education, and personal aspirations.
 We work with local service providers to help prepare young people to succeed, and we work with area employers to help place young people in jobs.

 Through this spectrum of career advising and mentorship, job placement and ongoing support, these youth can prepare for the future by setting goals and participating in activities promoting personal growth.
-The resources available can be substantial--up to $6,000 in tuition assistance and other services per jobseeker.
+The resources available can be substantial--including tuition assistance.

 We strive to provide services in the following areas: